go-macaron/docs/middlewares/README.md

 # Middlewares

-Middlewares and helper modules allow user easily plugin/unplugin features for your Macaron applications.
+Middlewares and helper modules allow you easily plugin/unplugin features for your Macaron applications.

 There are already many [middlewares and modules](https://github.com/go-macaron) to simplify your work: